johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

     sounds overly muffled on the Sound Blaster 16 compared to earlier models.

 Dual OPL2 support
-:   The Sound Blaster Pro 1.0 is capable of stereo **Dual OPL2** operation
+:   The Sound Blaster Pro 1.0 is capable of stereo "dual OPL2" operation
     thanks to its two on-board OPL2 chips.
 This is the only Sound Blaster model with a dual OPL2 configuration.
-Previous models feature a single OPL2 chip, capable of mono operation only, and while later cards have the improved OPL3 which *can* output stereo sound, programs written for dual OPL2 won't work produce stereo sound on OPL3, and vice versa.
+Previous models feature a single OPL2 chip that can output mono sound only, and later cards have the improved OPL3 chip that can also output stereo.
+Stereo sound on dual OPL2 and OPL3 needs to be programmed differently, and some games were targeting only one of these two incompatible stereo OPL modes.
+Therefore, games that were written for dual OPL2 will only produce stereo synthesised sound on the Sound Blaster Pro 1.0 and no other model.

 To provide a good out-of-the-box experience that works well enough with most games without tinkering, DOSBox defaults to the imaginary `modern` [filter